-Once the individual(s) who are potentially redundant have been identified, an individual counselling meeting will be arranged led by the relevant Head of Service supported by a Personnel Officer.
+Once the individual(s) who are potentially redundant have been identified, an individual counselling meeting will be arranged led by the relevant Head of Service supported by an HR Advisor.
 The employee will be entitled to be accompanied by a trade union representative, friend or colleague.